Meta and RedTrack

 IMPORTANT!

-– If you choose the No-Redirect tab: once the campaign is saved, both the tracking parameters and the script are generated automatically.
+– If you choose the simple No-Redirect option: once the campaign is saved, both the tracking parameters and the script are generated automatically.
 You only need to copy and apply them.

-– If you choose the Universal Script tab: once the campaign is saved, only the tracking parameters are generated automatically.
-You’ll need to create the universal tracking script manually (follow this guide).
+– If you choose the Universal Script option: once the campaign is saved, only the tracking parameters are generated automatically.
+You’ll need to create the universal tracking script manually – follow this guide.

 3. Apply Script & Parameters.